Jack Jones (footballer, born 1924): Career

-On his return from military service, Jones was cleared to Essendon from Ascot Vale CYMS, and became a regular player.
+On his return from military service, Jones was cleared to Essendon from CYMS Football Association (CYMSFA) club Ascot Vale CYMS, and became a regular player.

 He began his career at Essendon in 1946 wearing the number 24 jumper, and went on to play 175 games and kick 156 goals.
 Jones could be dangerous on a half-forward flank as well as taking a fair share of the ruck work.
 He used his speed to the full by continually breaking into the open.
 He also thrilled fans with his high-marking and was a good long kick, and was considered one of the fastest big men in the game.

 Between 1946 and 1952, Jones played in 133 consecutive games, a feat no Essendon player has bettered.
 He also never played in the Seconds, missing senior games only through injury.

 He played during one of the club's golden eras alongside champions like Reynolds, Coleman and Hutchison.
 He was a reserve in the 1946 premiership team and starred on the half-forward flank in the 1949 premiership team.
 He was also in that spot in the 1950 premiership win.
 In all, he played in 18 finals games and seven Grand Finals.

 He was vice-captain of the State side against a combined Riverina team, at Narrandera in 1951, and won Essendon's best utility player award in 1946, 1947, 1949 and 1954 and the best clubman award in 1953.